Lightning Cycle Dynamics: Phantom D

+The e-Lightning is based on the Phantom D with an electric motor upgrade.
+The e-Lightning has superior comfort, stopping, safety, and watt hour efficiency compared to upright e bikes.

 P-38

 The P-38 uses a patented space frame, consisting of small diameter tubes arranged in a three-dimensional triangular shape.
 It is considered a short wheelbase recumbent, with the front wheel behind the pedals and cranks.
-The P-38 also comes in a Rox version with thicker tubes, reinforcement and steel seat frame for heavier riders, and also in a belt-drive configuration, which uses belts instead of bicycle chains.
+The P-38 also comes in a Rox version with thicker tubes, reinforcement and steel seat frame for heavier riders.

 P-38 Voyager

 The P-38 Voyager is a version of the P-38 that disassembles and can be carried in a large wheeled carrying case, or checked as luggage for air travel.
 It takes about 30 minutes to reassemble the bike.

 F-40

 The F-40 is a full-faired (enclosed) streamlined recumbent, using the P-38 frame inside, along with an aluminum frame and fabric fairing in the rear, and a fiberglass nose piece.
 The fairing improves aerodynamics and allows much higher speeds to be attained with similar pedaling effort.
 The F-40 set twelve world bicycle speed records.